MontiCore/EmbeddedMontiArc/README.md

 Hyperparameters that we experimented with were:

-1. Batchsize (20,40,50)
+- Batchsize (1, 5, 10, 20, 40, 50)
-- Epochs (10,100,500)
+- Epochs (10, 100, 500)
-- Optimizer (Adam), Learning Rate (0.01,0,005,0.001) & Weight decay
+- Optimizer (Adam), Learning Rate (0.01, 0.005, 0.001) & Weight Decay
 - Image resolution (640x480, 160x120, 80x60, 64x48)
 - Time gap between images (30FPS, 10FPS)
 - Model architecture (modifications to the original architecture from the paper)
     - With(out) Batch-normalization
     - With(out) large fully connected layer after convolutional layers
-    - With(out) input/output normalization
+    - With(out) input/output normalization (mean 0, std 1)
 - Training data
     - Training data is from  [Udacity](https://github.com/udacity/self-driving-car)
     - Number of inputs
         - 3 cams (left, center, right)
         - 1 cam (only center)
-    - Size of training set (100,1000,10000)
+    - Size of training set (100, 1000, 10000)
+    - Used subsets of the training data
         - Using only images of slightly before, during and slightly after driving curves
         - Using only images of driving straight
         - Using mixed images of both curves and driving straight with different ratios (1:2, 1:3, 1:5)

 ### Observations